 September is Leukemia Awareness Month.
 Leukemia also shares the orange ribbon with kidney cancer.

 Probably, the most well-known cancer ribbon is the pink ribbon that indicates breast cancer.
 Researchers and organizations use or wear pink throughout their numerous campaigns to highlight their stand against breast cancer.

 October is Breast Cancer Awareness Month.
-Organizations, such as the Breast Cancer Research Foundation and the National Breast Cancer Foundation constantly work towards finding a cure for breast cancer and help support those going through treatment.
+Organizations, such as the Breast Cancer Research Foundation and the

 September is Gynecological Cancer Awareness Month.
 During that month, many campaigners come together to raise awareness for preventative testing and funds for research.

 An amber ribbon is the sign of support for those battling appendix cancer.
 Appendix cancer is rarer than many other cancers.

 There is currently no specific awareness month for appendix cancer.